 Consider the popularity of your route

 I love running along Portland’s Eastbank Esplanade, but nowadays it’s very important to maintain a safe distance — at least six feet — from others.
 It’s best to avoid popular spots that could be crowded with other runners, bikers or pedestrians; this is especially true on trails where it’s more difficult to give a wide berth.
+Wherever you choose to run, be sure to bring a long a face covering — they are required in public outdoor spaces where physical distance can’t be maintained.

 Look up current park restrictions